shawnweisfeld/WordPressBackup/README.md

 # WordPressBackup

-The goal of this project is to make a single 1 line to download all the files and data that make up a wordpress website.
+The goal of this project is to make a simple way to download all the files and data that make up a wordpress website.

 ## Get the applicaiton here